global-asp/asp-source/en/0054_how-tortoises-nose-became-crooked.md

 ##
 Immediately, without finding out what caused the fight,

 Tortoise took a big stick and began to beat Mole.
-“Leave my friend alone!” shouted Tortoise.
+"Leave my friend alone!" shouted Tortoise.

 ##
 Mole turned to face